 The 50-minute program is The Intelligence in All Kinds of Life.
 The woman Krista Tippett interviews is Robin Wall Kimmerer, who is a professor at the SUNY College of Environmental Science and Forestry in Syracuse, and also a loyal member of the Citizen Potawatomi Nation and a student of its traditional ways.
 These two ways of recognizing the natural world come together in her special focus on moss, and her panoramic view of where we are, at this turning point of life on Earth.
 She is insightful on some of the ways we are stuck, and how we may be able to find our way forward.
 She touches on many wonderful things, including personal pronouns we might use to refer to nature, instead of our depersonalizing “it.”

-In her Tedx talk she speaks out of Anishinabe wisdom, Reclaiming the Honorable Harvest, pointing in the direction of a right relationship with Gaia, Mother Earth.
+In her videos, like “What does Earth ask of us?” she speaks out of Anishinabe wisdom, pointing in the direction of a right relationship with Gaia, Mother Earth.

 This is not a shining path showing the way forward, to my eyes.
 But she easily speaks to my raised-in-the-world-of-Science sensibility, and she offers a way forward.
 One I have heard before, but not been able to understand at all.
 Until now.